algotom/algotom/docs/source/toc/section1/section1_5.rst

         There are several options for choosing the `backend methods <https://joblib.readthedocs.io/en/latest/parallel.html#thread-based-parallelism-vs-process-based-parallelism>`__.
         Depending on the problem and how input data are used, their performance can be significantly different.
-In the above example, each slice of data can be processed independently; i.e. no sharing data between cores; so the "threads" option gives the best performance.
+In the above example, the "threads" option gives the best performance.
 Note that we can't use the above approaches for parallel reading or writing data from/to a hdf file.
 There is a `different way <https://docs.h5py.org/en/stable/mpi.html>`__ of doing these.

     -   Users can also refer to how Algotom uses Joblib for different use-cases as shown `here <https://github.com/algotom/algotom/blob/e4241fdce435ffeed512c657b25e07d9e9a1a45f/algotom/util/utility.py#L68>`__, `here <https://github.com/algotom/algotom/blob/e4241fdce435ffeed512c657b25e07d9e9a1a45f/algotom/prep/calculation.py#L176>`__, or `here <https://github.com/algotom/algotom/blob/e4241fdce435ffeed512c657b25e07d9e9a1a45f/algotom/util/correlation.py#L1155>`__.